Dialectical Behavior Therapy

 Many people who benefit from Dialectical Behavioral Therapy are looking for better ways to cope with life.
 People are often surprised to find that DBT can be a source of support and validation.

-Many people who start DBT have struggled with adverse coping mechanisms that weren’t working in their life.
+Many people who start DBT therapy have struggled with adverse coping mechanisms that weren’t working in their lives.

 One of the most foundational aspects of DBT is the idea that you are doing the best you can, and that’s enough.
 You may also need to make changes (build skills) and find healthy coping mechanisms to deal with the stress of life.